 11.7.5Facility Requirements for the Physically Handicapped

-B.Blind, non-ambulatory, physically handicapped or patients with mobility disabilities that limit self-preservation capability shall not be housed above the street level floor unless the facility is equipped with an elevator and meets other requirements of R.I.
-Gen. Laws Chapter .
-Further, the facility must meet one of the following as defined in the N.F.P.A.
-Standards No. 220:
+B.Blind, non-ambulatory, or physically handicapped patients or patients with mobility disabilities that limit self-preservation capability shall not be housed above the street- level floor unless the facility is equipped with an elevator and meets other requirements of R.I.
+Gen. Laws Chapter 23-28.1.
+Further, the facility must meet one of the following as defined in the National Fire Protection Association Standards No. 220:

-1.Is of fire resistive construction, one (1) hour protected non-combustible construction; or
+1.Is of fire-resistive, one (1) hour-protected non-combustible construction;

 A.Each residential area, as defined in § 11.3.24 of this Part, shall have at least the following: